MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Authenticator registration

 1. Open Authenticator.
-1. Tap on the "+" button.
+1. Tap the **+** button.
 1. Select **Add work or school account**.
 1. Sign in.
 1. You'll need to complete multifactor authentication (MFA).
-1. Authenticator checks your organization policies and accordingly sets up passkey, passwordless, or MFA for sign in.
+1. Authenticator sets up passkey, passwordless, or MFA for sign-in according to your work or school account policies.

 <!---Phase 2 - add Authenticator screenshots of the flow (by April 8)--->